RangerSix/lunar-eclipse-hugo-theme/README.md

 ...This is a work in progress...Will remove this line when finished with instructions.
+Want to leave a suggestion or even contribute?
+Yes, Please.
+Any help will be greatly appreciated.
+Besides I need all the help I can get.lol.
+Thank You!

 Welcome.
 You probably are saying why do it this way?
 I can use a ready made theme or even use AI to make a theme.